Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 Internal link building is one of the most under utilised strategies in SEO, but it’s something you should pay attention to.

-An internal link is a link from one page on your site, to another relevant page on your site.
+Internal links are links from one page on your site, to another relevant page on your site.
+You should use a range of anchor text.

 Take a look at this example from my what are keywords page-